Each Library hires student employees directly. Please submit an application for each library you wish to apply to.

 Once your information is processed online and is approved by Student Services, it usually takes about 7-10 days from the time of your first day at work.
 Students will get paid on Friday’s for hours worked during the previous week.

-All pay is now directly deposited into an employee's bank account.
+Pay is directly deposited into an employee's bank account.
 Direct deposit can be completed through Agora Portal.

 Prior to being hired, international students who wish to work on campus must complete a Form 1-9, bringing original documentation to Student Services.
 They must also bring the following: